“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 In remote sales, communication with the rest of your team is key.

-But how can you organize your sales schedule in a way that optimizes communication, and doesn’t mess around with your teammates’ schedules?
+But how can you organize your sales schedule to optimize communication and not interfere with your teammates’ schedules?

 Slack has been a great asset.
 It’s a great way to communicate quickly with someone—if I have a question, I can just shoot it off to them and they can get back to me right away.
 Also, having a shared calendar.
 So, if I’m on a call with somebody, I can see the availability of my teammates.
 If I need to loop them in, I don’t even have to ask: I can just schedule it and invite them to the call in a time when their calendar is open.